amirhosseinh77/JetsonYolo/README.md

 ```

 ## Requirements
+These steps are essential before executing the code.
 #### Camera Setup
 Install the camera in the MIPI-CSI Camera Connector on the carrier board.
 The pins on the camera ribbon should face the Jetson Nano module.